an acupuncturist using acupuncture therapy to alleviate menopause-induced hot flashes in a woman

 • Interview the practitioners.
 Ask about their credentials, what’s involved in the treatment, the cost, and any other concerns you have.

 • Make time for the appointment.
-You want to be relaxed during the acupuncture treatment, so don’t overbook yourself that day.
+You want to be relaxed during the acupuncture treatment, so don’t overbook yourself for that day.

 • Share information.
 Let the practitioner know about any current health conditions, and any medications or supplements you’re taking.